DIVYANSH-675/fomc-gpt2-btp2/README.md

 # 🧠 GPT-2 FOMC Text Generator

-This is a project where we teach a LLM (GPT-2) to write like the US Federal Reserve!
+This is a project where we fine-tune a LLM (GPT-2) to write like the US Federal Reserve!

 ## 📚 What is this project?